Medical Experts

 Testing to Monitor Anti-C5 Therapeutic Response

 The activation of C5 results in a proinflammatory response and cell lysis, which plays a role in the pathophysiology of several complement-associated diseases.
 Complement-targeted therapy, specifically selective inhibition of C5 activation and the subsequent activation of C5a and C5b, is an ongoing area of research and drug development.
-Some C5 inhibitors (eg, eculizumab and ravulizumab) have been approved by the U.S. Food and Drug Administration (FDA) and are prescribed for various conditions (eg, atypical hemolytic uremic syndrome, myasthenia gravis, neuromyelitis optica spectrum disorder, and paroxysmal nocturnal hemoglobinuria) ; other C5 inhibitors are being evaluated in clinical trials.
+Few C5 inhibitors (eg, eculizumab and ravulizumab) have been approved by the FDA and are prescribed for various conditions (eg, atypical hemolytic uremic syndrome, myasthenia gravis, neuromyelitis optica spectrum disorder, and paroxysmal nocturnal hemoglobinuria) ; other C5 inhibitors are being evaluated in clinical trials.

 ARUP Laboratory Tests